bootstrap-vue/bootstrap-vue/src/directives/tooltip/README.md

 ## Variants and custom class

-BootstrapVue's tooltips support contetual color variants via our custom CSS, either by using directive modifiers or config options:
+BootstrapVue's tooltips support contextual color variants via our custom CSS, either by using directive modifiers or config options:

 ```html